sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

 ## An unexpected lesson of history

-Out of curiosity, I also plotted the probabilities against the listing data of stocks.
+Out of curiosity, I also plotted the probabilities against the listing date of stocks.
 There are two noticeable gaps without any new IPO: the entire year of 2013 and the end of 2015.

 ```python